Holomorphic immersions of bi-disks into $9$ dimensional real hypersurfaces with Levi signature $(2, 2)$

 We therefore have the following theorem \begin{Theorem} Under the hypothesis that the two essential torsions identically vanish on $M^{9}\times U(2)$, the 2-form $d\tau$ satisfies the following structure equation

 \end{Theorem}

-\Section{\bf Relation to Chern-Moser} \HEAD{\ref{CM}.~{\sf Relation to Chern-Moser} }{ Wei Guo Foo, Jo\"{e}l Merker} In this section, we will discuss about the $1$-form $\tau$ in relation to the Chern-Moser tensors, under the condition that the two essential tensors vanish, in other words, $\bar{B}-E-\bar{F}\equiv 0$ and $\bar{D}+J-\bar{H}\equiv 0$.
+\Section{\bf Relation to Chern-Moser} In this section, we will discuss about the $1$-form $\tau$ in relation to the Chern-Moser tensors, under the condition that the two essential tensors vanish, in other words, $\bar{B}-E-\bar{F}\equiv 0$ and $\bar{D}+J-\bar{H}\equiv 0$.
 Then the $2$-forms $d\tau$ has another expression in terms of the $S$-invariants.

 From the general structural equation \eqref{Chern-Moser-structural-eq}, the matrix $g_{\alpha\bar{\beta}}$ chosen for our problem is

 so that the first line becomes

 corresponding to the Levi form written in the adapted co-frame.
 Using $\omega^{3}=\alpha^{3}-{\sf P}\alpha^{1}-{\sf Q}\alpha^{2}$ and $\omega^{4}=\alpha^{4}-{\sf R}\alpha^{1}-{\sf S}\alpha^{2}$, an application of the Poincar\'{e} exterior differentiation yields